Ovii2/Weather-App/readme.md

 - 🔍 **Searchable Dropdown**: Easily find a city using a searchable dropdown powered by `react-select`.
 - 📊 **Current Weather Display**: Temperature, feels-like, wind speed, humidity, cloud cover, precipitation and more.
 - 🗓️ **5-Day Forecast**: Minimal, responsive cards with daily temperature and condition icons.
-- 💾 **Most Viewed Cities**: Browser remembers the 3 most viewed cities and displays quick-access buttons.
+- 💾 **Most Viewed Cities**: The browser remembers the 3 most viewed cities and displays quick-access buttons.
-- 🎨 **Custom Weather Icons**: Custom-designed icons for conditions like rain, thunder, sleet, snow, and clear skies.
+- 🎨 **Custom Weather Icons**: Custom-designed icons for rain, thunder, sleet, snow, and clear skies.
 - 📦 **Persistent Storage**: Uses `localStorage` to remember the last selected city and recently viewed cities.
 - 📱 **Responsive Design**: Fully responsive and mobile-friendly using Bootstrap.
 - ☁️ **Error Handling**: Toast notifications for missing cities, failed API calls, and invalid inputs.